Chipotle for Diabetics: A Love-Hate Relationship

 Which is a better choice for keeping things balanced: a burrito or that?

-A single flour tortilla can contain nearly 50 grams of starch, which adds up fast.
-If keeping intake in check matters, skipping a wrap can make a meal feel lighter.
-Instead, load a plate with colorful add-ins like sautéed peppers, onions, or any other favorite toppings.
-Craving that classic handheld experience?
-Request a smaller soft shell on a side and enjoy by tearing off pieces to scoop up fillings bit by bit.
+One flour tortilla can pack close to 50 grams of starch, which adds up quickly.
+If keeping intake in check matters, you can skip a wrap and feel lighter.
+Try loading a plate with colorful add-ins like sautéed peppers, onions, or other favorite toppings.
+Want that classic handheld vibe?
+You can ask for a smaller soft shell on a side, then tear off pieces and scoop fillings bit by bit.

 How can I boost my intake of muscle-building or body-fueling nutrients without adding extra sugars or starches?